rsauri/rsauri/README.md

 -->

 🔭 I’m currently working on memorizing git and linux commands coz no matter how much I try I can't go away from using up and down arrow keys
+📫 How to reach me: You have my phone number or my social media accounts

 ⚡ Fun fact: I watch the whole Twilight collection everytime it is shown in Netflix.. more than 10x now